tnf-inc/metro-map-maker/README.md

 ## Run Locally

-Open (this link)[tnf-inc.github.io/matro-map-maker] in your browser.
+Open [this link](tnf-inc.github.io/metro-map-maker) in your browser.

 ## Features